ijaparid/pdsnd_github/README.md

 Bikeshare project

 ### Description
-Describe what your project is about and what it does
+The project is to analyze bikeshare program active in three cities to get some insights about the demographics of users and frequency of use.

 ### Files used
 Include the files used